Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 From a mid-sized firm to a large international firm

-Moving from a mid-sized firm and joining Arthur & Andersen that too at the senior manager level was not easy in the initial days.
+Moving from a mid-sized firm and joining Arthur & Andersen, that too at the senior manager level was not easy in the initial days.

 Getting acceptability from the team initially was challenging.
 However, as true leaders lead by example and inspire teams to follow them, I did what I was good at and that was – being my natural self.
 Within a few months, I got respect from the team and in fact, it even went beyond that.

 I have many times gone beyond the call of duty to ensure that the real needs of the clients are addressed.
-This would involve taking efforts to bring new insights and providing solutions to the challenges they face.
+This would involve making efforts to bring new insights and providing solutions to the challenges they face.

 After all, the client should be hearing from you what they would not have anticipated – an insight or data that would help grow their businesses or deal with an issue in a meaningful way.